The Secret of Hod: The Immense Light of Yosef HaTzaddik and the Song of King David

 The Song of David and the Secret of the Trait of Hod

-Here King David enters the picture.
-David saw that the great light that Yosef brought down through his joy and revelation was in the world.
-So that the tzaddikim could connect to this light without being burned, King David made a "coating" for it through his songs and psalms.
+Here is where King David enters the picture.
+David saw that the great light Yosef had brought down through his joy and revelation was present in the world.
+In order for the tzaddikim to be able to connect to this light without being burned, King David created a "coating" for it through his songs and psalms.
 Regarding this it is said:

-"I have prepared a lamp for My anointed (Mashiach)."
+"I have prepared a lamp for My anointed."

-David acted so that this light could shine in a correct and precise manner.
-The Zohar explains that only Mashiach ben David knows the secret of the correct constriction (tzimtzum) and the arrangement of the traits (Middos/Sefiros).
+David ensured that this light would be able to shine in a correct and precise manner.
+The Zohar explains that only Mashiach ben David knows the secret of the proper constriction and the arrangement of the Divine traits.

-Hashem created the Sefirah of "Chochmah" (Wisdom), which is a great light that can burn the world, and therefore He built opposite it "Binah" (Understanding) which constricts it—the ability to deduce one thing from another.
-He created "Chesed" (Loving-kindness), which is also an immense light, and constricted it through "Gevurah" (Might/Restraint).
+Hashem created the Sefirah of Chochmah (Wisdom), which is a great light that could burn the world, and therefore He built opposite it Binah (Understanding) to constrict it—the ability to deduce one thing from another.
+He created Chesed (Loving-kindness), which is also an immense light, and constricted it through Gevurah (Might/Restraint).

-Afterward, Hashem created the trait of "Netzach" (Victory/Eternity).
-It is human nature to want to win; after all, one does not sing and chant for someone who is defeated.
-But opposite Netzach, Hashem created the trait of "Hod" (Splendor/Submission).
+Afterward, Hashem created the trait of Netzach (Victory/Eternity).
+It is human nature to want to win; after all, people do not sing and chant for the one who is defeated.
+But opposite Netzach, Hashem created the trait of Hod (Splendor/Submission).
 What is the trait of Hod?
 Splendor and majesty are when a person is defeated—yet he remains in his joy.
-To be defeated and to rejoice—this is true joy.
+To be defeated and still rejoice—this is true joy.

 This is the secret of "I have prepared a lamp for My anointed."
 Mashiach ben David is the one who knows the secret of Hod: even when he is defeated, he is filled with joy.
 In the merit of this power, may we merit the complete Geulah (Redemption) speedily in our days, Amen.